The Earth speaks to me and it's been like this for as long as I can remember.

 Over time I began to use my photography in a reportage style, to document and expose government and corporate ambitions that have done great harm to the Earth and her inhabitants.
 These experience’s led me to found (10 years ago) Loma Kachi, a 501c3 not for profit that works with Navajo, Hopi and Lakota families on American reservations.

-I'm grateful for the many direction’s life has taken me and am poised at the intersection of photography, art, and social engagement.
-My aesthetic centered on raising awareness of environmental perils and a social-political culture in distress.
+I'm grateful for the many direction’s life has taken me and am poised at the intersection of art, education and social engagement.

 2019 brings new work with the project Cages and the publishing of Cooper Lake: my muse.